-The bill amends various sections of the Texas Penal Code and Code of Criminal Procedure to redefine the age of a child in relation to offenses of indecency with a child and sexual assault.
-Specifically, it raises the age of a child from under 17 years to under 18 years in several sections, including Section 21.11(a) and Section 22.011(c)(1) of the Penal Code.
-Additionally, the definition of "child" in Article 38.074 and the conditions for establishing a child safety zone in Article 42A.453(c) and Section 508.187(b) are updated to reflect this new age threshold.
+The bill amends various sections of the Texas Penal Code and the Code of Criminal Procedure to redefine the age of a child in relation to offenses of indecency with a child and sexual assault.
+Specifically, it changes the definition of "child" from under 17 years of age to under 18 years of age in Sections 21.11(a) and 22.011(c)(1) of the Penal Code.
+Additionally, it modifies the language in Article 38.074 and Article 42A.453(c) to reflect this new age definition, ensuring that the conditions for community supervision and parole for offenders are applicable to those who have victimized children under 18 years of age.

 Statutes affected: